-1 See also the regulations for the degrees of Doctor of Philosophy, Master of Science, Master of Letters, and Master of Philosophy by thesis, p.
-494, and the Special Regulations for the degree of Master of Philosophy by thesis, p.
-500.
+&lt;sup>1 See also the regulations for the degrees of Doctor of Philosophy, Master of Science, Master of Letters, and Master of Philosophy by thesis, p.
+488, and the Special Regulations for the degree of Master of Philosophy by thesis, p.
+494.

-2 These regulations are to be read in conjunction with the general regulations for certain postgraduate degrees and other qualifications (p.
-441).
+&lt;sup>2 These regulations are to be read in conjunction with the general regulations for certain postgraduate degrees and other qualifications (p.
+435).